 Of course, you don’t have to retain the detail if you don’t want to.
 Even though it’s considered a “correct exposure” when detail is retained in all areas of an image.
 It’s personal choice.

 In my boudoir photography in particular I often intentionally blow out the highlights of a window included in the image to exclude detail outside.
 However, I’d never intentionally blow out the highlights on my subject.

 If the highlights of a scene are what you want to expose correctly, your exposure settings must be set for this part of the image.
 So you need to meter this area to get an exposure reading for setting camera settings.

 This applies to high contrast images, aka low key lighting.
-To achieve the look in low key portrait photography, expose for the highlights and photograph from the shadow side of the subject.
+To achieve the look in low key portrait photography or for a black background portrait, expose for the highlights and photograph from the shadow side of the subject.

 I find this is easier to photograph in manual mode, but you could also use either aperture priority or shutter priority combined with exposure compensation.

 The most important thing, if using your camera’s light meter to meter for the highlights, is to use spot metering to measure the light on the area you want correctly exposed.

 If you use matrix metering (aka evaluative metering) or center-weighted metering you’d need to also use exposure compensation to ensure the highlight areas of a photo are correctly exposed.
 How much exposure compensation you set depends on the dynamic range of the scene.